You can run and test your backend locally, and deploy the backend using Android Studio.

 (The page shown is for the Endpoints backend.
 The page for the other backend types will be slightly different.)

-Notice the links at the top of the page, especially the link that takes you to the Google Cloud Platform Console, where you can create or configure a project.
+Notice the links at the top of the page, especially the link that takes you to the Google Cloud console, where you can create or configure a project.
 You'll need a project to deploy your backend after your development and testing work is complete.

 At this point, the default backend from the template is successfully running.
 However, your Android app is not yet connected to the backend.
 To access the backend, you need to add some code your Android app as described in the appropriate README file: